EXTR INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Files Class Action Lawsuit Against Extreme Networks, Inc. And Announces Opportunity For Investor...

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Aug.
-13, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers of Extreme Networks, Inc. (NASDAQ: EXTR) common stock between July 27, 2022 and January 30, 2024, inclusive (the“Class Period”), have until October 15, 2024 to seek appointment as lead plaintiff of the Extreme Networks class action lawsuit.
+SAN DIEGO, Aug.
+16, 2024 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers of Extreme Networks, Inc. (NASDAQ: EXTR ) common stock between July 27, 2022 and January 30, 2024, both dates inclusive (the "Class Period"), have until October 15, 2024 to seek appointment as lead plaintiff of the Extreme Networks class action lawsuit.
 Captioned Steamfitters Local 449 Pension & Retirement Security Funds v.
 Extreme Networks, Inc., No. 24-cv-05102 (N.D.
 Cal.), the Extreme Networks class action lawsuit charges Extreme Networks and certain of its top current and former executive officers with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Extreme Networks class action lawsuit, please provide your information here: